anonklub/anonklub/contracts/README.md

 ### Verify

-[//]: # (TODO: fix passing of merkle root constructor argument, probably needs to be converted into base 10 integer string) Somehow verification at deployment with `forge create --verify` or even `forge verify-contract` failed.
+[//]: # 'TODO: fix passing of merkle root constructor argument, probably needs to be converted into base 10 integer string'

+Somehow verification at deployment with `forge create --verify` or even `forge verify-contract` failed.
 So instead use `--show-standard-json-input` to get json input and upload that file manually to etherscan.
 See `pn --filter contracts verify.sepolia`